Convening Communities of Practice

 Check back in March 2019 for the link to register for our next Engaged Learning Series on April 18, 2019!

 Click here to view past topics.

 “I appreciated that this session was interactive, grounded in personal experience – emotion – spirit – listening – healing!” — ELS participant

 Tapping the Potential of Community Engagement is a four-part workshop series that introduces participants to the foundations of community engagement.

-Check back early 2019 to register for the next Tapping the Potential of Community Engagement series coming in spring 2019.
-For more information contact Angie at email@example.com.
+We’ve reached capacity for the Tapping the Potential of Community Engagement series in March 2019!

+Click here for details, or contact Angie for more information at email@example.com.